CPHCloud/envWP/README.md

 ##### "WP"-folder
 This is Wordpress.
 It's all good.

-##### {env_name}.env - the environment file
-THis is the single most important file in envWP.
-The name you give it will be the name of the current environment.
-So a local environment would have a file called "local.env" where a staging environment would be called "staging.env".
-One environment one file.
-The contents of this file are described further down this document.

 ##### wp-config.php
 This is the modded wp-config.php file that sets up the environment.

-##### {env_name}-config.php
+##### env-config.php
-This file should hold the database information (which is normally set up in wp-config.php) for a given environment.
+This file holds all the relevant configurations for this setup in the $env_config array.

 #### The environment
-To setup your envWP correctly you need to have an environment file.
-Environment files are named like {env_name}.env.
-That means a local environment has exactly one .env file called local.env and staging has one called stagin.env.
-The environement files hold key->value pairs that define some basic setup like the base url, debuggin on/off and other environment specific vars.
-The keys and their values are seperated with triple colons - like `key ::: value`.
-At the very least the file should contain this `base_url ::: http://mysite.com` where 'http://mysite.com' is replaced with the actual url of the environment.
+To setup your envWP correctly you need to have an environment config file.

 ###### Properties
 * base_url      - The base URL for the environment (string)